Bhanditz/masers/README.md

 # Masers
-This repository includes files used in research leading to the AAS presentation: _A Statistical Investigation of the Connection between X-ray and Water Maser Emission in Galaxy Centers_.
+This repository includes files (primarily code and data tables) used in research leading to the AAS presentation: _A Statistical Investigation of the Connection between X-ray and Water Maser Emission in Galaxy Centers_.
 The abstract for this presentation is available at Harvard's SAO/NASA ADS database: http://adsabs.harvard.edu/abs/2014AAS...22325109N

 I am making my work available in order to assist my former research group and promote scientific progress.